 Sleeping Mat for Camping

-Make camping more comfortable with bubble wrap—just place a larger sheet under your sleeping bag for comfortable insulation that keeps you dry and slightly warmer.
+Make camping more comfortable —just place a larger sheet under your sleeping bag for comfortable insulation that keeps you dry and slightly warmer.
 It will cushion you from the hard ground.

 Bubbles Provide Insulation

 This is a very good insulator thanks to small pockets of air trapped within the bubbles. … During the winter, bubble wrap can effectively protect your home or greenhouse against the cold penetrating inside and prevent heat from moving out.